Unit 1.1 - Introduction

 - Create a light banner that reads text from UART, using the virtual COM port that is exposed by the interface MCU and shows it on the LED matrix.

 - Create an audio recorder that reads samples from the on-board microphone and replays it using the on-board speaker.
-Additionally, you can show and FFT chart or a volume meter on the display
+Additionally, you can show an FFT chart or a volume meter on the display

-- Write a driver for the capacative touch sensor
+- Write a driver for the capacitive touch sensor

 - Build a button masher multiplayer game.
 Who is the fastest button presser?
 Either have it work with the two on-board buttons, or connect multiple boards together somehow.
 Show the score on the LED matrix.